 62.5% of respondents considering using HEVC by the end of 2018

-In April 2018, HEVC was reported to be supported in more than 2 billion devices [12].
+In April 2018, HEVC was reported by Thierry Fautier of Harmonic to be supported in more than 2 billion devices [12].

-In June 2018, in a survey with 406 responses, 66% of video encoding industry respondents said they were either using HEVC in their current production pipeline (11% in operation, 12% in pilot projects) or were taking steps toward using it within two years [13][14].
+In June 2018, in a survey by Unisphere Research and Streaming Media (sponsored by Beamr and Help Me Stream) with 406 responses, 66% of video encoding industry respondents said they were either using HEVC in their current production pipeline (11% in operation, 12% in pilot projects) or were taking steps toward using it within two years [13][14].

-As of September 2018, a developer survey with 456 respondents from 67 countries (primarily with technical roles, roughly evenly providing live and on-demand video services) reported [15][16]:
+As of September 2018, a developer survey by Bitmovin with 456 respondents from 67 countries (primarily with technical roles, roughly evenly providing live and on-demand video services) reported [15][16]:

-42% of video developers currently using HEVC
+42% of video developers “currently using” HEVC

-36% of video developers planning to use HEVC by September 2019
+36% of video developers “planning to use [HEVC] in 12 months”

+As of September 2019, a developer survey (conducted from 10 June to 5 August 2019) by Bitmovin with 542 respondents from 108 countries (primarily with technical roles) reported [17]:

+43% of video developers “currently using” HEVC

+32% of video developers “planning to implement within the next 12 months”

-[17]Identified deployments of HEVC
+Identified deployments of HEVC

 The basic deployment situation for HEVC in available product offerings is summarized as follows: